 Vishen says most people fail in goal setting because they cave into societal expectations.
 For instance, athletically talented students are expected to turn professional later while math and science whiz kids are expected to become physicists, surgeons, or fighter jet pilots.

 However, such societal expectations force some people to pursue careers they hate as well as enter into relationships or marriages to please others, not out of love.

-To avoid living a life or regrets and wondering if you made the right decision to become a doctor, pilot, or lawyer, Vishen recommends goal setting based on three important questions.
+To avoid living a life of regrets and wondering if you made the right decision to become a doctor, pilot, or lawyer, Vishen recommends goal-setting based on three important questions.

 These questions revolve around:

 Vishen recommends making a list of the things you would like to have accomplished by the time your life ends based on the assumption that time and money are not an obstacle.